mvit777/ranx-generator/README.md

 ```
 ```
 ranx
-  ranx:generate:module                     A command line extension for module skeleton generation.
+  ranx:generate:module                     Module skeleton generation.
-                                           Expects a Vendor/ModuleName string as required argument.
+                                           Expects a Vendor/ModuleName string
-                                           Accepts a path to a config file as optional argument ranx:generate:modulepart                 A command line extension for modulepart skeleton generation.
+                                           as required argument.
-                                           Expects a Vendor/ModuleName string as required argument.
+  ranx:generate:modulepart                 Module partial skeleton generation.
-                                           Expects a path to a config file as required argument ranx:generate:theme                      A command line extension for theme skeleton generation.
+                                           Expects a Vendor/ModuleName string to an existing module as required argument. ranx:generate:package                    Packages an existing module or theme.
-                                           Expects a Vendor/ModuleName string as required argument.
+                                           Expects a Vendor/Module/ThemeName string
-                                           Ask for a path to a config file as required argument ranx:module:package                      A command line extension for packaging an existing module.
+                                           to an existing module or theme as required argument. ranx:generate:theme                      Skeleton generation for a custom theme.
-                                           Expects a Vendor/ModuleName string as required argument.
+                                           Expects a Vendor/ModuleName string to an existing theme as required argument.
 ```
 ## Usage ##
 to generate a new module from the root of magento installation